An education at a Western Australian government school will give your child the best education possible.

 The Western Australian Certificate of Education (WACE) is awarded to senior secondary school students who satisfy its requirements.
 It is a senior secondary certificate recognised nationally in the Australian Qualifications Framework.

-Generally, students will complete two years of senior secondary study to achieve the WACE.
+Generally, students will complete 2 years of senior secondary study to achieve the WACE.
 The WACE is recognised by universities, industry and other training providers.

 Achievement of a WACE means that a student has successfully met the breadth and depth standard, the achievement standard and the literacy and numeracy standard in their senior secondary schooling.

 Students can choose courses that reflect their strengths, interests, and career aspirations.
 Schools make decisions about which courses and programs they will offer.
 These decisions are based on a range of factors, such as resources and community need.
-There are two main types of WACE courses, ATAR and General courses.
+There are 2 main types of WACE courses, Australian Tertiary Admission Rank (ATAR) and General courses.

 Australian Tertiary Admission Rank (ATAR)

 ATAR courses are designed for students who are typically aiming to enrol in a university course.
 Some ATAR courses are also suitable for students entering vocational pathways after school that require a higher level of preparation.

 ATAR is the main way students are measured for entry into most university programs in Australia.
 It is a rank between 0.0 and 99.95 which indicates the student’s position relative to all other people of the same age.
 An ATAR of 80.0 means that the student is in the top 20% of the age group.